 - What is important?

-- How pages are related each?
+- How are the pages related each other?

-Examine everything that works on this page:
+Check out everything that works on this page:

 - Other important pages are always visible and highlighted for greater user conversion.

-The user's intention is fulfilled and, in many cases, exceeded.
-And because the relationship between pages is clearly organized, search engines can better understand and rank each page.
+The user's intention is fulfilled and, in many cases, exceeded, and because the relationship between pages is clearly organized, search engines can better understand and rank each page.

 - Most frequently visited pages

-- Internal search, perfect for online store
+- Internal search, perfect for online shop

 - Best conversion page